stuporglue/fastback/README.md

     command line to use more cores and to create the streamable copies faster.
     `php index.php make_streamable`.

+* The make_streamable or make_thumbs cron job never reaches 100% completion
+    - Some videos or images may be corrupt or have other issues which prevent a streamable version or thumbnail from being made.
+You can reset these by running `UPDATE fastback SET streamable_made=NULL WHERE streamable_made=0;` (for videos) or in the database.

 License, Credits and Thanks
 ----------------------------
 This project is under the [LICENSE.txt](MIT License).